 Highlighted Trip: Mallaig to Inverie

 This trip travels from Mallaig to Inverie - one of Scotland's remotest villages, Inverie has no road access.
-This is available as a guided day trip.
+This is available as a bespoke guided day trip for groups.

 Leaving from the busy harbour at Mallaig is always a great experience - gliding in a sea kayak between the ferrys and fishing boats.
 Once past the entrance to the harbour the route is quite open and exposed and potentially rough.
 As you paddle towards Inverie more and more of the view opens up and the mountains close in around the Fjord-like Loch Nevis.
 Once landed at Inverie - the village is well worth exploring with lots of interesting information available form the Knoydart Foundation or maybe you just want a pint in the Old Forge!
 We can now paddle back or put the kayaks on the ferry for the return journey.